aspect-build/.github/.github/pull_request_template.md

 - [ ] Breaking change (this change will force users to change their own code or config)
 - [ ] Relevant documentation has been updated
-- [ ] Some release notes are provided below:
+- [ ] Suggested release notes are provided below:

 **Test plan**